 What’s included with your membership?

-With your $47 purchase you’ll get access to basic “training” on how to start as a social media manager, the Paid Social Media Jobs Marketplace, and the job board.
+With your $47 purchase (further discounted all the way down to $17) you’ll get access to basic “training” on how to start as a social media manager, the Paid Social Media Jobs Marketplace, and the job board.

 The training is mostly an overview of different social media spaces like Facebook and Twitter, and why companies invest into hiring people to manage these aspects of their business.